slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 	"excuse me i have to make a phone call" human sacrifice.. intro him and leave.
-	To rude people: «my mum always told me not to speak with strangers, now I know why»
+	To rude people: «my mum always told me not to speak with strangers, now I know why» -->

-17. Think before you speak.
-There is always time to add a word, never to withdraw one.
-Talk as if you were making your will: the fewer words the less litigation.
-In trivial matters exercise yourself for the more weighty matters of speech.
-Profound secrecy has some of the lustre of the divine. -- Balthasar Gracian
--->